Fossil Fuel Company

 Note that Endnote 6 doesn’t use a page number and 4 and 29 do.
 Use of page number indicates the information comes directly from a particular page.
 Lack of a page number for endnote 6 indicates this is a summary of ideas from the whole paper.
 When in doubt, however, use page numbers.

 Here’s the original journal article from Thomas May and Ross Silverman:

 When you use the same source(s) consecutively, you may simply use Ibid., “an abbreviated form of the Latin ibidem, which means “in the same place.”
 If you use the same source but a different page number, the corresponding note should use ‘Ibid.’ followed by a comma and the new page number(s).”(https://owl.english.purdue.edu/owl/resource/717/01/)

-When using sources with more than one authors (as above), cite the first listed author followed by “and others” or “et al.” which is Latin for “and others.”
+When using sources with more than two authors (as above), cite the first listed author followed by “and others” or “et al.” which is Latin for “and others.”

 Next, note the way first and subsequent citations are written: